 BUT AT LEAST YOU HAVE A HEALTHY BABY…..

-Having a birth experience which wasn’t as you expected can cause the following issues:
+Having a birth or another perinatal experience which wasn’t as you expected can cause the following issues:

 - Heightened level of anxiety